efeelize/eng/bec/speaking_notes.md

 ***[Arguement2] Another important factor is the [customer base].The retail business usually has a quite [stable customer base] and the change of neighbourhood may affect it.People making decisions should consider whether relocating business can [attract a new group of stable clients.]***

 ***[总] It is not easy to decide to relocate the retail business and it is wise to think twice to consider all factors.***

+***Q:the factors involved in building a brand***
+- high qualified products
+- achieves a higher market share in long-term
+- accurate positioning in trageted market that should be considered
+- brand image and brand publicity
+- accurate positioning is a good factor that should be considered
+- competitive price
+- right time period,right targeted comsumer and right advertising endorser...

 # 3.习惯表达
 ## 3.1）解释说明